solution-challenge-2024/solifood/README.md

 ## Acknowledgements

-SoliFood was developed by [Your Name] for the GDSC Solution Challenge 2024.
-Special thanks to the GDSC team for organizing the challenge.
+SoliFood was developed by **GDSC ENSET team** for the GDSC Solution Challenge 2024.
+Special thanks to the global GDSC for organizing the challenge.